Skip to content

 How Would Making Regular Contributions Affect Overall Returns?

-If the monthly contribution was $250 each month ($75,000 total), the net balance after those 25 years would be nearly $30 million today.
+If the monthly contribution was $250 each month ($75,000 total), the net balance after those 25 years would be over $32 million today.

 YCharts chart showing growth of NVIDIA (NVDA) stock with monthly contributions over the last 25 years